 Underneath every defense-raising criticism is a positive request.

-Pause to consider what you’re after.
-What is it you’d prefer to what you’re about to criticize?
+Pause to consider what you are after.
+What is it you would prefer versus what you are about to criticize?

 Paint a verbal picture of what would feel good to you; of what you’d appreciate.
 Teachers do this when, instead of chastising children for being too loud, they say, “Could we use our inside voices, please?”